Mirantis/kubernetes-cluster-info/README.md

 1. [__On the cluster__](#on-the-cluster) - Run it directly on a manager via a client bundle (requires image pull access from Docker Hub)

-1. [__On a local engine__](#on-a-local-engine) - Run it on a local machine (such as Docker Desktop) and communicate to the UCP APIs using a client bundle
+1. [__On a local engine__](#on-a-local-engine) - Run it on a local machine (such as Docker Desktop) and communicate to the MKE APIs using a client bundle

 If you are running in a secured environment or use Docker Content Trust policy enforcement, you'll want to choose the 2nd option.
-The first option is the quickest due to all API calls going over the Docker socket of a manager instead of across the UCP APIs but the 2nd option will not run any containers in your environment.
+The first option is the quickest due to all API calls going over the Docker socket of a manager instead of across the MKE APIs but the 2nd option will not run any containers in your environment.

 ### On the cluster

-1. Load a UCP client bundle (or skip the client bundle and run the command directly on a manager)
+1. Load a MKE client bundle (or skip the client bundle and run the command directly on a manager)

 1. Run the container: